Joints 7 DOF

 Done Right

-The goal was to build a pick and place system on a real 7-DoF Franka Panda arm using nothing but classical robotics tools.
-No end-to-end learning, no pretrained policies.
-Just perception, planning, and control working together cleanly.
+I wanted to build a pick and place system on a real 7-DoF Franka Panda arm using only classical robotics tools.
+I used no end to end learning and no pretrained policies.
+It is just perception, planning, and control working together.

-The pipeline has three stages that are deliberately decoupled.
+The pipeline has three stages, and I kept them separate on purpose.
 Perception finds the object.
-Planning computes a collision-free path to it.
-The IK controller executes that path on the real joints.
-Each stage is replaceable without touching the others.
+Planning computes a collision free path to it.
+The IK controller runs that path on the real joints.
+I can replace any stage without touching the others.

 The pipeline